B.O.T.A. (Baddest of Them All)

 "B.O.T.A.
-(Baddest of Them All)" is a song by English DJs Eliza Rose and Interplanetary Criminal.
+(Baddest of Them All)" is a song by British DJs Eliza Rose and Interplanetary Criminal.
 Written and performed by Rose, it includes a sample of Lisa Lisa and Cult Jam's 1991 song "Let the Beat Hit 'Em" (LL W:Love RC Mix).
-"B.O.T.A." initially received a digital and limited dubplate release through Rose's independent record label Rosebud Recordings on 15 June 2022.
+"B.O.T.A.
+(Baddest of Them All)" initially received a digital and limited dubplate release through Rose's independent record label Rosebud Recordings on 15 June 2022.
 After gaining popularity through DJ sets at the Glastonbury Festival, the track went viral on the app TikTok and was released on a licensing deal through Warner Records on 12 August 2022.

-The song topped the UK Singles Chart for two consecutive weeks, and became the chart's milestone 1,400th number-one single, and the first by a female DJ since Sonique's "It Feels So Good" in 2000.
 "B.O.T.A.
-(Baddest of Them All)" also charted in the top 10 in Australia, Lithuania and New Zealand, and spent six weeks at number one on the Irish Singles Chart.
+(Baddest of Them All)" topped the UK Singles Chart for two consecutive weeks and became the chart's milestone 1,400th number-one single.
+"B.O.T.A.
+(Baddest of Them All)" became the first single by a female DJ to reach the summit of the UK Singles Chart since Sonique's "It Feels So Good".
+"B.O.T.A.
+(Baddest of Them All)" was also the number one single in the United Kingdom on the day of the death of Queen Elizabeth II and ascention of King Charles III.
+Outside the United Kingdom, "B.O.T.A.
+(Baddest of Them All)" also topped the charts in Ireland and peaked within the top ten of the charts in Australia, Lithuania and New Zealand.
 Rose performed the song live at the 25th MOBO Awards alongside Sonique and Sweet Female Attitude.
 In December 2022, "B.O.T.A." was certified platinum in the UK and Australia, and appeared in critic year-end lists by the NME, Pitchfork and The Guardian.
+In January 2023 it placed second in Australia's Triple J Hottest 100 for 2022.

 Background

 Eliza Rose had been a DJ on the London circuit for 7 years.
 In February 2022, she signed to One House.
-According to Rose, the song originated when she was provided the beat by Manchester-based producer DJ Zach Bruce (Interplanetary Criminal).
+According to Rose, the song originated when she was provided the beat by Manchester-based producer DJ Interplanetary Criminal.
 She then wrote majority of the song within a few minutes, emphasising adding "cutesy" elements as well as "grittiness".
 She detailed the thought process behind the song in an interview, saying: "This track is so nostalgic.
 When I first heard the beat it gave me instant memories of growing up in the 90s and the bubblegum-tinged dance music from that time.
 Going on seaside holidays, hanging around the surreal atmospheres of the arcade, meeting boys, and being cute and flirty.
 Then you have the "Baddest of Them All" lyric that counteracts that innocence and adds the edge, which came to me at just the right time via a Jackie Brown Blaxploitation poster.
 It definitely reflects the two contrasting aspects of my personality.
 Girly and cutesie, but a bit of a bad gal too!"